We are here for you 24/7

 January 2016 Lions International agreed to fund a mental health pilot program aimed at providing mental health support to drought affected rural farmers in Australia.

-In conjunction with the well established charity organization, Aussie Helpers, founded by Senior Australian of the Year Brian Egan, an innovative mental health strategy was launched in conjunction with Virtual Psychologist.
+In conjunction with the well established charity organisation, Aussie Helpers, founded by Senior Australian of the Year Brian Egan, an innovative mental health strategy was launched in conjunction with Virtual Psychologist.
 This service aims to offer psychological support and psycho education to drought affected farmers in remote areas via sms, email, phone, online chat and where required, face to face counseling on farming properties.
 Furthermore mental health training and support is provided to all Aussie Helper volunteers who visit the rural farmers.
 Where relevant, the local community based services are linked in to this service.

 The program is serviced by qualified psychologists and mental health professionals who have years of experience in the field of mental health and have a connection to the farming community.
 All of our team have either worked with the farming community directly or have grown up in rural areas themselves.